-The bare root roses will be here in January!
+The bare root roses are here!

 This is the time to purchase roses.
 They will be bare root for about 1 month, which makes them less expensive and easy to handle!
 We will hold them bare root in sawdust until they start to leave out and then the roses will be potted up.
 Come early for the best selection.